ilaks0/Tiny-App/README.md

 # Tiny-App by IL

-An express web app where users can create shortened URLs with a random 6 character string, corresponding to a user's URL destination.
+A node app with express where users can create shortened URLs with a random 6 character string, corresponding to a user's URL destination.
+Similar to TinyURL.com and bit.ly.

 ## Purpose

-**_BEWARE:_ This library was published for learning purposes.
+**_BEWARE:_ This application was published for learning purposes.
 It is _not_ intended for use in production-grade software.**

 This project was created and published by me as part of my learnings at Lighthouse Labs.